bayileyegnabate/07PewlettHackardAnalysis/README.md

 </table>

 ## Summary:
-	* From the result of first two analyses we found that there will be more than 40, 000 employees ready to retire in the near future, while there are just al little over 1500 who are eligible for the mentorship program.
+    * From the result of first two analyses we found that there will be **more than 40,000** employees ready to retire in the near future, while there are just al little over 1500 who are eligible for the mentorship program.
     * The table bellow summarises the count for both retiring and mentors by department.

 ## Retiring mentor  count